ryzenpay/ownitall/README.md

 # Disclaimer:
-big disclaimer, it is still in works and no where near close to finished another note i want to add before i forget: use of this program is at your own risk and can be agains the TOS of certain platforms, use at your own caution
+This is still in the works and no where near close to finished.
+Use of this program is at your own risk and can be against the TOS of certain platforms, use at your own caution.

 # ownitall
 own your music library no matter the platform (whichever is currently supported)
-OwnItAll hopes to ease the movement of your music library between playforms including local in supported formats
+OwnItAll hopes to ease the movement of your music library between playforms including local

+# Current goals
+- non-interactive mode (for automation)
+- syncronization between libraries (put them all into ownitall and then have the same library everywhere)
+-  JFrame GUI

 # documentation
 all there currently is, is the automated javadoc documentation: https://ryzenpay.github.io/ownitall/

 ## YoutubeDL